What is a 4xx status code?

 422 Unprocessable Entity

-The 422 Unprocessable Entity error occurs when a server is able to understand a client's request but is unable to process it due to issues with the request's content or format.
+If a server is able to understand a client's request but is unable to process it due to issues with the request's content or format - 422 occurs.

-The request conflicts with the server's existing data or the server's expected state, making it unable to process the request as-is.
+The request conflicts with the server's existing data or the server's expected state.

-There are issues in the server-side code or database table that prevent the server from processing the request correctly.
+There are issues in the server-side code or database table.

 425 Too Early

-The 425 Too Early error occurs when a server determines that it is too early to process a client's request because there is a risk of a replay attack.
+When you see the 425 Too Early error, it means the server determines it's too soon to handle your request because there is a potential for a replay attack.

 426 Upgrade Required

-The 426 Upgrade Required error occurs when a server determines that the client's protocol is not acceptable and requires an upgrade in order to process the request.
+When a server determines that the client's protocol is not acceptable and requires an upgrade in order to process the request - a 426 error occurs.

 428 Precondition Required

-The 428 Precondition Required error occurs when a server requires a conditional request to be sent by the client, but the client's request is missing the necessary conditions in the header section.
+It occurs when a server requires a conditional request to be sent by the client but the client's request is missing the necessary conditions in the header section.

 Conditional requests are used to specify certain conditions or criteria that must be met before the server processes the request.

-A common example of a conditional request is using the "If-Match" or "If-None-Match" headers, which specify that the server should only perform the requested action if the specified conditions regarding the resource's state are met.
+A common example is using the "If-Match" or "If-None-Match" headers which specify that the server should only perform the requested action if the specified conditions regarding the resource's state are met.

 429 Too Many Requests